klozn/10-javascript/50-web-development/30-angular/codelab02/README.md

 - how to encapsulate variables by adding ``private`` and using getters/setter.
 - how to access a variable in the view using the ``{{}}``-operator.
 - how to add a component to your app by using the selector defined in the controller of the component.

+Next codelab we'll start talking to our backend by introducing services.